PoisotLab/ms_betacov_mapping/README.md

 Spillover risk is not unidimensional.
-From the standpoint of an animal community, i.e. a pool of possible hosts, there are a multiplicity of ecological factors that come into play [@Plowright2017PatZoo].
-The global richness of hosts is one such component commonly mentioned/analysed (Anthony et al. 2017), but there is an argument to be made that species who are not competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], or that species who are assumed to share viruses at different rates should be weighted accordingly (Albery et al. 2020).
-In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential (Olival et al. 2017); these include, notably, TK.
+From the standpoint of an animal community, *i.e.* a pool of possible hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
+The global richness of hosts is one such component commonly mentioned/analysed [see *e.g.* @Anthony2017GloPat for coronaviruses], but there is an argument to be made that species who are not competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], or that species who are assumed to share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
+In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential [@Olival2017HosVir]; these include, notably, body mass and affinity for urban environments [@Albery2022UrbMam].
 Finally, especially when the pool of potential hosts spans the entire globe, there may be local host pools that are highly unique; not having been observed in other locations, these can act on the overall risk either by providing novel contact opportunities, reflecting unique host-environment combinations [@Engering2013PatHos], or facilitating rapid changes in specialism [@Agosta2010HowSpe].
-In the specific case of generalist pathogens (as betacoronavirus clearly are), there is conceptual and empirical support to the idea that these community- level mechanisms are even more important in driving the overall risk (Power and Mitchell 2004).
+In the specific case of generalist pathogens (as betacoronavirus clearly are), there is conceptual and empirical support to the idea that these community- level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].

 Bats are important reservoir hosts for different classes of microorganisms (Chu 2008, Donaldson 2010, Li 2010), some of which can threaten human health.